-New city- and state-level fair workweek laws are redistributing the stress and difficulty in the jobs (and lives) of restaurant employees, and moving it to the jobs (and lives) of restaurant owners and managers.
+New city- and state-level fair workweek laws are redistributing the stress and difficulty of managing labor law compliance from the jobs (and lives) of restaurant employees, and moving it to the jobs (and lives) of restaurant owners and managers.

 The Wall Street Journal calls out the new laws’ impact on restaurant managers and their staff.
 There are different opinions on whether or not these laws accomplish what they intend, but the facts remain: these new rules are becoming law, more are on the way, and they will impact how restaurants schedule employees.

-WSJ shows how the new laws compel restaurant owners, GMs, and managers to contend with the added complexity and time.
-Predictive scheduling mandates require restaurateurs “set schedules as much as two weeks in advance, pay for hours when workers are on-call and allow for mandatory rest periods between shifts”.
+WSJ shows how the new laws compel restaurant owners, GMs, and managers to contend with the added complexity and time of labor law compliance.
+On top of that, predictive scheduling mandates require restaurateurs to “set schedules as much as two weeks in advance, pay for hours when workers are on-call and allow for mandatory rest periods between shifts”.

-Fortunately for forward-thinking restaurateurs, there are companies like 7shifts whose primary focus is on taking the complexity and stress out of predictive scheduling and labor compliance mandates.
+Fortunately for forward-thinking restaurateurs, there are companies like 7shifts whose primary focus is on taking the complexity and stress out of labor law compliance and predictive scheduling mandates.

 Chad Stevens, owner of Sambo’s in California has been using 7shifts since 2017.
 Stevens reports that 7shifts has given him the control he needs to guarantee his schedules remain labor compliant–even with the strict labor laws in California.